nats-io/nats-architecture-and-design/adr/ADR-47.md

 * Always used
 * Defaults to the connection or system request timeout.
-* A user could provide a very large value, there has been no discussion of validating.
-Might be used in a sentinel case or where a user can cancel.
-Not recommended?
-Should be discouraged?

 ### Stall timer

-The amount time before to wait for subsequent messages.
+The amount time to wait for messages other than the first (subsequent waits).
-Considered "stalled" if this timeout is reached, the request is complete.
+Considered "stalled" if this timeout is reached, indicating the request is complete.

 * Optional
-* Less than 1 or greater than or equal to the total timeout is the same as not supplied.
+* Less than 1 or greater than or equal to the total timeout behaves the same as if not supplied.
-* Defaults to not applicable.
+* Defaults to not supplied.
 * When supplied, subsequent waits are the lesser of the stall time or the calculated remaining time.
 This allows the total timeout to be honored and for the stall to not extend the loop past the total timeout.